-The Public Health Division of the Department of Health, CTA works in the area of disease prevention and health promotion through implementation of various public health programs with the overall objective to improve community health status and to reduce the burden of diseases within the Tibetan community.
+The Public Health Division of the Department of Health, CTA works in the area of disease prevention and promotion of health through the implementation of various public health programs with the overall objective to improve community health and to reduce the burden of diseases within the Tibetan community.

-The division is further divided into various sections like Mother and Child Health, Health Information system section, TB Control, Health Education and Training, Health Media, Disability Support, HIV and Substance Abuse Prevention, Mental Health and Tibetan Torture survivor’s rehabilitation and Hepatitis B control project.
+The division is further divided into various sections like Mother and Child Health, Mental Health and its Telepsychiatry Program, Health Information System, TB Control, Health Education and Training, Health Media, Disability Support, HIV and Substance Abuse Prevention, and Tibetan Torture survivor’s rehabilitation, Comprehensive Community Outreach and Coordinated Care (CCOCC), Telemedicine, Optimal Service Model and Hepatitis B control project.

 The main areas of work conducted by the Public Health Division include:

-1) Provision of medical and social support services to improve access to care among the needy Individuals like HIV patients, substance abuse victims, TB patients, mental health patients, pregnant women, Torture survivors, destitute and the disabled individuals.
+1) Provision of medical and social support services to improve access to care among needy Individuals like HIV patients, Substance Abuse victims, TB patients, Mental Health patients, Pregnant women, Torture survivors, Destitute, and differently-abled individuals.

-2) Health awareness and outreach in settlements, schools and monasteries to reduce the overall burden of diseases within the Tibetan community through observance of the various WHO designated world health days, health education sessions by the field health workers, capacity building training to the health staffs, publication of educational materials and mobile health education initiatives.
+2) To promote health awareness and outreach in settlements, schools, and monasteries to reduce the overall burden of diseases within the Tibetan community through observance of the various WHO designated world health days, health education sessions by the field health workers, capacity building training to the health staffs, publication of educational materials and mobile health education initiatives.

-The Program Officer and the various program coordinators of the Public Health Division communicate and coordinate routinely with the field health staffs to facilitate the provision of these curative and preventive health services to the target beneficiaries and to successfully implement, monitor and evaluate the programs at the local level.
+The Program Officer and the various program coordinators of the Public Health Division communicate and coordinate routinely with the field health staff to facilitate the provision of these curative and preventive health services to the target beneficiaries and to successfully implement, monitor, and evaluate the programs at the ground level.

-Project section is responsible to ensure adequate supply of safe and clean drinking water in the Tibetan settlements, schools, monasteries, nunneries, etc. Provision of safe and clean drinking water, in addition to clean and hygienic sanitation facilities, constitutes a major factor in the promotion of public health in the exile community.
+The project section is responsible to ensure an adequate supply of safe and clean drinking water and proper sanitation in the Tibetan settlements, schools, monasteries, nunneries, etc. The program is a major factor in the promotion of public health in the exile community.